 The Transport Ministry also clarified recent reports in Malaysian media about the Johor Bahru-Singapore Rapid Transit System (RTS) Link.
 The chairman of Johor's Exco for Public Works, Rural and Regional Development Committee Haji Hasni Haji Mohammad was quoted as saying in the Utusan Malaysia newspaper that the crossing would be a high bridge.

 "Both countries can only determine the type and alignment of the crossing after both terminus locations have been confirmed.
 Singapore informed Malaysia in June 2011 that the terminus in Singapore would be located at the Woodlands North station of the Thomson-East Coast Line.
-However, we have yet to receive official confirmation of the location of Malaysia's RTS terminus in Johor Bahru," said the statement.
+However, we have yet to receive official confirmation of the location of Malaysia's RTS terminus in Johor Baru," said the statement.